 6. Seomi European Garden

 Seomi Garden is a private garden with a European style on top of a mountain and overlooking the beautiful sea of Namhae.
 The site is gorgeous.
 The garden is divided into 9 different areas with a unique concept each.
-Some featuring greek style, British, France etc. There are many different types of flowers and trees in the garden.
+Some feature the greek style, British, France, etc. There are many different types of flowers and trees in the garden.

 This garden became very popular on social media, as there are many places to take amazing photos.
 Especially for couples.